json-api-php/json-api/README.md

 # Implementation of [JSON API](http://jsonapi.org) in PHP 7
 This library is an attempt to express business rules of JSON API specification in a set of PHP 7 classes.

 A simple example to illustrate the general idea.
-This (slightly modified) JSON representation from [the documentation](http://jsonapi.org/format/#document-resource-objects)
+This JSON representation from [the documentation](http://jsonapi.org/format/#document-resource-objects)

 ```json